Kauto/animationvideo/README.md

             darker: 0, // makes the picture darker by rendering a black color with alpha over the canvas.
 Useful for "lighter"
             pixel: false, // will make the image look pixelated.
 This can be used to create a "censored" effect
             clear: false, // clear the screen before rendering back to the screen from the canvas
-            animation: undefined // in the animation you can even morph the path with ChangeTo!
+            animation: undefined // the animation
           })
         ]
       ];